-We consent to the incorporation by reference in Registration Statement Nos.
-333-131926 and 333-208048 on Form S-8 of our reports relating to the financial statements of Lancaster Colony Corporation and subsidiaries, and the effectiveness of Lancaster Colony Corporation's internal control over financial reporting dated August 27, 2019, appearing in the Annual Report on Form 10-K of Lancaster Colony Corporation for the year ended June 30, 2019.
+We consent to the incorporation by reference in Registration Statement No. 333-208048 on Form S-8 of our reports dated August 27, 2020 relating to the financial statements of Lancaster Colony Corporation and subsidiaries, and the effectiveness of Lancaster Colony Corporation's internal control over financial reporting appearing in the Annual Report on Form 10-K of Lancaster Colony Corporation for the year ended June 30, 2020.